 The "Free Trial" applies to the software fees of a single instance of the Hourly product.
 During the Free Trial period, you may run at most one Hourly CloudDat instance without software fees.
 AWS will still charge you instance and storage fees, and if you run more than one instance at a time you will be charged software fees for the extra instances.

 Because AWS Marketplace rounds usage up to the next hour, terminating one instance and starting another within the same clock hour may result in charges even though only one instance was running at a time.

 At the end of the Free Trial period, any instance still running will begin accumulating software fees.
 To minimize your costs, Stop your trial instance when you are done testing it.

 AWS Marketplace permits only one Free Trial per AWS account.
-Contact us if you need additional testing time.
+Contact us for a non-Marketplace trial if you need additional testing time.

 Terminating a CloudDat Instance